fp7mplane/protocol-ri/README.md

 - `mplane.azn`: Handles access control, mapping identities to roles and authorizing roles to use specific services.
 - `mplane.client`: mPlane client framework.
 Handles client-initiated (`HttpClient`) and component-initiated (`ListenerHttpClient`) workflows.

-There are three scripts installed with the package, as well:
+There are two scripts installed with the package, as well:

 - `mpcli`: Simple client with command-line shell for debugging.
 - `mpcom`: mPlane component runtime.
 Handles client-initiated and component-initiated workflows.
-- `mpsup`: Stub supervisor for demonstration purposes